-- Three adult football, three youth (11v11), one youth (9v9) and eight mini (7v7) pitches in the borough are currently available but unused, which suggests that there is some spare capacity. - Whilst youth and mini players frequently do not use changing facilities even where they are provided, it is concerning that almost 50% of pitches are served by 'poor' quality or no changing facilities.
-The adverse impact on user experiences makes it more difficult to recruit and retain new players, particularly women and girls. - Almost one-quarter of pitches are rated as 'good' quality, with fewer than one-in-ten being assessed as 'poor' quality.
-Notwithstanding this, there is widespread user criticism of the poor quality of pitches owned by the Borough Council and some evidence that the levels of expenditure on grounds maintenance are below Sport England's recommended levels. - Just over 75% of pitches have secured community access, but conversely almost 25% do not and as a result access could, in theory, be withdrawn at any time.
+- Ten adult football, three youth (11v11), four youth (9v9) and 11 mini (7v7) pitches in the borough are currently available but unused, which suggests that there is some spare capacity. - Whilst youth and mini players frequently do not use changing facilities even where they are provided, it is concerning that almost 40% of pitches are served by 'poor' quality or no changing facilities.
+The adverse impact on user experiences makes it more difficult to recruit and retain new players, particularly women and girls. - Almost 16% of pitches are rated as 'good' quality, with fewer than 6% being assessed as 'poor' quality.
+Notwithstanding this, there is widespread user criticism of the poor quality of pitches owned by the Borough Council and some evidence that the levels of expenditure on grounds maintenance are below Sport England's recommended levels. - Just under 70% of pitches have secured community access, but conversely more than 30% do not and as a result access could, in theory, be withdrawn at any time.